A Davy Crockett & the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Morning Time or Family School

 Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the Lord your God is with you wherever you go.”Joshua 1:9

-Abram is another example of having the courage to follow your convictions when he leaves his homeland at age 75.
+Abram is another example of having the courage to follow his convictions when he leaves his homeland at age 75.
 Read Genesis 12 to learn more about Abram’s courage.

 More Ideas for Your Davy & the Alamo Unit Study